amataee/telegram-weather-bot/README.md

 1. This is the bot id -> [@WeatherAt_bot](https://telegram.me/weatherat_bot)
 2. Use /help to get started!

-## How To Run Your OWN Version Of Bot
+## How To Run Your Own Version
-* IMPORTNAT: I used tokens.txt to keep my tokens safe from leaking :) So you'll need to make a file and put your token there.
-1. Install Requirements and see if there's more packages, install them.
+1. Put your Telegram bot token in *tokens.txt*
+2. Instal required packages in *requirements.txt*
-2. You need to get a token from Telegram for your bot and also you need a app id for your api.
-I used OpenWeatherMap, but you can use anything you want.
+3. I used OpenWeatherMap API, but you can use anything you want.
-3. Run weather_bot.py and you're good to go!
+4. Run weather_bot.py and have fun!

-## Thanks For Your Support
-I would appreciate you if you tell me bugs you found or ideas you have! -> Telegram ID: [@amataee](https://telegram.me/amataee) 🙂